 3.3.4.1 Factors to consider

-67. Country Risk - A connection to a country, territory or area that presents a higher risk of money laundering, the financing of terrorism, or the financing of proliferation.
-The following types of countries, territories or areas may be considered to present a higher risk (non-exhaustive):
+57. Country Risk - A connection to a country or territory that presents a higher risk of money laundering or financing of terrorism.
+The following types of countries or territories may be considered to present a higher risk: